Beyond Linear Approximations: A Novel Pruning Approach for Attention Matrix

 \section{Introduction}

 Large Language Models (LLMs) based on the transformer architecture~\citep{vsp+17}, including GPT-4o~\citep{gpt4o}, Claude~\citep{a24}, and OpenAI's recent o1~\citep{o24}, have shown immense potential to enhance our daily lives.
 They revolutionize fields like conversational AI~\citep{lct+24}, AI agents~\citep{xcg+23, cyl+24}, search AI~\citep{o24}, and AI assistants~\citep{mwy+23, zkaw23, khc+24, fjl+24}.
 With their growing capabilities, LLMs are powerful tools shaping the future of technology.
 However, the current state-of-the-art LLM weights number is extremely large.
 For instance, the smallest version of Llama 3.1~\citep{m24} needs 8 billion parameters, which takes more than 16GB GPU memory with half float precision and requires significant inference time.
-Due to large memory and high computational cost, deploying such models on edge devices such as smartphones becomes challenging.
+Deploying such models on edge devices such as smartphones becomes challenging due to their large memory and high computational cost.
 To reduce the LLM model size, many studies work on pruning the LLMs model weights to relax the device memory constraint and minimize response latency.
 The classical pruning problem in LLMs can be formulated as follows.
-Given a weight matrix $W\in \R^{d\times d}$ and some calibration data $X \in \R^{n \times d}$, where $n$ is input token length and $d$ is feature dimension, the goal is to find a matrix $\wt{W}$ under some sparse constraint such that $ \|XW -X\wt{W}\| $ being small under some norm function.
+Given a weight matrix $W\in \R^{d\times d}$ and some calibration data $X \in \R^{n \times d}$, where $n$ is input token length, and $d$ is feature dimension, the goal is to find a matrix $\wt{W}$ under some sparse constraint such that $ \|XW -X\wt{W}\| $ being small under some norm function.
 The above formulation has been widely used in many state-of-the-art pruning methods, such as SparseGPT~\citep{fa23} and Wanda~\citep{slbk24}.